ekedonald/HNG-11/Stage-0/README.md

 Click on the `Search Bar`, type **EC2** and click on it.

 Click on `Launch instance` button.

 Use the following parameters when configuring the EC2 Instance then click on the `Launch instance` button:
-1. Name of Instance: Web Server
+1. Name of Instance: web-server
 2. AMI: Ubuntu Server 22.04 LTS(HVM), SSD Volume Type
 3. Instance Type: t2.micro
-4. New Key Pair Name: web11
+4. New Key Pair Name: run
 5. Key Pair Type: RSA
 6. Private Key File Format: .pem
 7. New Security Group: Web01